savvy379/codashep_ml_2022/README.md

 # CODAS-HEP ML Material
 This repo houses the ML material developed for [CODAS-HEP](https://codas-hep.org/) 2022.
 It is split into four lessons that include background/theory and hands on exercises (that are HEP focused when possible):
-- Intro to ML: background/basics of ML, conceptualizing linear regression as an ML model, and BDTs
+- **Intro to ML**: background/basics of ML, conceptualizing linear regression as an ML model, and BDTs
-- Neural Networks and Convolutional Neural Networks:
+- **Neural Networks and Convolutional Neural Networks**:
-- Unsupervised Learning and Autoencoders:
+- **Unsupervised Learning and Autoencoders**:
-- Graph Neural Networks: background on graphs as data representation, theory of GNNs, node classification with Cora dataset and charged particle tracking via edge-classifying GNNs
+- **Graph Neural Networks**: background on graphs as data representation, theory of GNNs, node classification with Cora dataset and charged particle tracking via edge-classifying GNNs

 Please feel free to use these materials (with attribution) for your own teaching and learning.